 Tips for Estate Planning

 - An irrevocable trust can be tricky even when life insurance isn’t involved.
 If you’re a bit intimidated by it, consider consulting a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Want to learn more about estate planning, or even the estate taxes and inheritance laws in your state.
 SmartAsset’s estate planning guide has lots of information that may be useful to you during the process.